tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 ## Certificate

+WARNING: This is a new feature which has not seen any analysis and so may have real problems.

 Certificate is essentially unchanged for the X.509-based modes but as an exception when you negotiate the KeyID-based mode, we redefine Certificate as: